apclarkva/paci-populations/README.md

 #### passing_features Explained (See `ap_features` directory)

 This contains information about how each parameter set in the 40,000 performed, relative to the Ma features &mdash; I can share that stuff with you when I have more time.
-You're welcome to poke around in the `ap_features` directory.
+If you're up to it, you can poke around in the `ap_features` directory.

 Of the 40,000 parameters, only ~3,204 resulted in spontaneous, and AP-like waveforms.
 The columns of this variable are:
 1. parameter index &mdash; integer